pyrsmk/molt/README.markdown

 - for a 480px width, the 320 mode again
 - but if a 1280px resolution is detected, the 1024 mode is chosen

 Moreover, note that you can 'negate' a mode, like `!320`, to make your images hidden for that mode (please take a look at the listener example to know how deal with that special mode).

+Finally, the `display` attribute is used when a previously hidden image (by a negative mode) show up again.
+Currently, there's no way to distinguish which display CSS property is set on a node.
+So, molt will reset that display property to the `display` attribute value, `inline` otherwise.

-Now, inside a script, molt must discover all your molt images:
+Now, inside a script, molt must discover all your molt images to automatically manage them all:

     molt.discover();